 Entertainer is the Best background for the College of Swords Bard Build in Baldur’s Gate 3.
 This choice mostly influences roleplaying and dialogue options aspects and allows you to create unique characters.
 Additional choices are:

-- Entertainer: You live to sway and subvert your audience, engaging common crowds and high society alike.
-Proficiency in Acrobatics and Performance.
+1. Entertainer: Proficiency in Acrobatics (dexterity) and Performance (charisma).
+You live to sway and subvert your audience, engaging common crowds and high society alike.

 Best Race Choice for College of Swords Bard Build

-Zariel Tiefling is the best Racial Choice for a Bard because they are resistant to fire and because it has burst damage spells like Searing and Branding Smite that can be used per long rest.
+Asmodeus Tiefling is the best Racial Choice for a Bard because you get a Hellish Rebuke, fire resistance, dark vision, and an extra Darkness spell.
 Wood Elf is a secondary choice because they have the highest movement speed, Darkvision, and Elven Weapon training which gives proficiency in Longbows.

 The ability score improvement will be determined by your class and no longer your race freeing up choices.
 Every race will get +2 and +1 to spend on their Ability Score.
 Each of these races offers unique advantages that can enhance your combat prowess, survivability, or utility.
 Additionally, consider the roleplaying opportunities and character concepts that resonate with you for this Best Baldur’s Gate 3 College of Swords Bard Build Guide.